 The journey of adoption creates life long bonds between children, birth families and adoptive families.
 It also creates very special unique bonds out of friends, casual acquaintances or strangers who become your friends, cheerleaders, advisers, mentors, shoulders to cry on and people to reach out to as the journey grows and changes.
 The ones whose lives have been touched by adoption, either by adopting, placing for adoption or being an adoptee.
 The ones who keep you from falling apart after you’ve spent three nights sleeping on hospital lobby floors surrounded by a staff of anti-adoption nurses, and are about to lose your mind.
 The ones who give you advice, honest open opinions and courage.
 The ones who you know you will be touching base with over the years as you move to the next, older stages of the journey.
 The ones who you might never have met in person, but you know would be there if you needed them.
 Barb, Sandi & Sandi, Candace, Jenn B, Megan & Shane, & Patty, each of you who have played a role in our journey.
 I am so thankful for all of our friends and family who have walked this road by our sides, cheering us on along the way.

 Adoption is a journey.
 Adoption is a community.

 Adoption is love.
 Adoption is a miracle.

 I have disabled pinning on this post, as the photos are all our personal

-photos and while I share them, I hope to somewhat protect them.
+photos and while I share them, I still want to protect them.